wang-edward/wang-edward.github.io/_posts/2022-04-09-box-(OP-1-Clone).md

 * I really like the look of this game, Celeste
 ![image](https://user-images.githubusercontent.com/53409587/165767231-64fb86c6-ddad-4dd9-b673-52ea5df1e7ec.png)
 * It runs at a native resolution of (320 x 180), which is quite comparable to classic retro games

-* Here's a size comparison
+* Here's a size comparison (from Brandon James Greer)
 <img width="1440" alt="pixel_art_sizes" src="https://user-images.githubusercontent.com/53409587/165768788-c050768d-96f0-4634-bfe3-8a27e7f109be.png">
-* Right now my plan is to run a (480 x 320) at 3" or 3.5" display, and then downsample it to (240 x 160)
+* Right now my plan is to run a (480 x 320) at 3" or 3.5" display, and then downsample it to (240 x 160).
+This means every "pixel" will be made up of 4 pixels.
   * I think this gives it enough of a retro look (equivalent to Gameboy Advance), but also gives the freedom to upsample if needed (i.e. wav visuals should be higher resolution)